workflow4metabolomics/training-material/topics/metabolomics/tutorials/msPurity/tutorial.md

 >
 > Just find the **msPurity.frag4feature** {% icon tool %} tool in the Galaxy instance to be able to run this function.
 As result, it will give you all your MS/MS datas which have a good precursor found during the XCMS processus.
 But before, you have to enter the right parameters:
 > {: .text-justify}
 >  - **xcmsSet object**: the Rdata file you made during the XCMS preprocessing.
-Its name should be `xset.merged.groupChromPeaks.fillChromPeaks.RData` (or your new name if your rename it).
+Its name should be `xset.merged.groupChromPeaks.fillChromPeaks.RData` (or your new name if you have renamed it).
 > {: .text-justify}
 >  - **purityA object**: the RData file ouputed the step before containing all your MS/MS spectra.
 Should be named `msPurity.purityA_on_yourdata.RData`.
 > {: .text-justify}